top of page

 KeAloha’s second single, was nominated to CBC Searchlight Top 100 in 2021.
 “Mama’s Hands celebrates my Mom, Nani, who raised me and my 2 older siblings… and celebrates our triumphs as a low income, brown, femme gang hailing from the North-West of Turtle Island” said KeAloha (Aesthetic Magazine).
 Their third single - Mahina - reached #13 in the Indigenous Music Countdown, “under a groove with rnb, soul and pop intonations, the singer mixes and interweaves the sounds in a percussive instrumentation and a tenderly beautiful song.“ (Iggy Magazine).

-KeAloha opens portals that traverse hope & lament, heartbreak & remedy.
+Through music, dance, and creative advocacy; KeAloha opens portals that traverse hope & lament, heartbreak & remedy.
 A Two-Spirit and Mahu person, a chronically ill time-bender and shapeshifter, music is part of KeAloha's commitment to collective liberation.
 Their upcoming debut album, “Pieces of Who I am” is a fierce & tender soundtrack for the revolution of our youth.

 lineage